-Regulate growth by controlling the flow of juice.
+Regulate their own growth by controlling the flow of sugars and hormones.
 Favor current or sub branches, with a bias to the base or crown.

 Trees regulate growth with hormones.
-Different parts of a tree synthesize these hormone molecules.
-Hormones get distributed through the branches and have an effect on each cell they reach.
-They are a means of communciation, the smart parts of the tree tell the rest of it what to do.
+Hormones are molecules that flow through the branches and have an effect on the cells they reach.
+They are a means of communication, giving the sensory parts of the tree a way to tell the branches what to do.

 Branch ends are the senses and the brains of the tree, and they use a hormone called auxin to tell the rest of their branch what to do.
 Auxin travels down the branch and slows the development of side buds, while the end itself grows full power.
 Creating smaller side branches and directing most energy to upward growth helps the tree grow taller and win the race for light.
 If you cut off the end of a branch, the hormone is gone and side buds will grow freely.
 When pruning a hedge for example, this cuts off all the branch ends and enables the many side buds to grow, resulting in dense foliage.

 The scientific name for this effect is Apical Dominance.
 Simulate this effect with Favor Lead.
 The hormones travel down the branch, but at some point the concentration will be too low to stop side branches from growing, the Favor Lead Reach.